DON’T BE A CAKE NOT TURNED

 9 As bands of robbers lie in wait for a man, So the company of priests murder on the way to Shechem; Surely they commit lewdness.

-Whenever God warned Ephraim, he would repent, but after a short while he would go back into idolatry.
+Whenever God warned Ephraim, he would repent, but he would go back into idolatry after a short while.

-There came a time that Ephraim became so neck-deep in idolatry that God just gave up on him and decided to leave him to his idols.
+There came a time that Ephraim became so neck-deep in idolatry that God just left him to his idols.

 God said, “Ephraim is joined to idols, Let him alone.
 Their drink is rebellion, they commit harlotry continually.
 Her rulers dearly love dishonor.”
 (Hos.
 4:17-18 NKJV).